Amri91/route-v/readme.md

 <dl>
 <dt><a href="#defaultVersionPath">defaultVersionPath</a> : <code>Array</code></dt>
-<dd><p>Default path to get the version number,
+<dd><p>Default path to the property passed to the version extractor,
-By default it takes the first parameter of the middleware, in Koa it is ctx, in express, it is req and looks for the property url in it.</p>
+It takes the property &#39;url&#39; of the first parameter of the middleware, in Koa it is ctx.url, in express, it is req.url</p>
 </dd>
 </dl>